solana-developers/solana-cookbook/docs/th/guides/retrying-transactions.md

 # Retrying Transactions

 On some occasions, a seemingly valid transaction may be dropped before it is included in a block.
 This most often occurs during periods of network congestion, when an RPC node fails to rebroadcast the transaction to the [leader](https://docs.solana.com/terminology#leader).
 To an end-user, it may appear as if their transaction disappears entirely.
-While RPC nodes are equipped with a generic rebroadcasting algorithm, application developers are also capable of developing their own custom rebroadcasting logic.
+While RPC nodes are equipped with a generic rebroadcasting algorithm,  นักพัฒนา application are also capable of developing their own custom rebroadcasting logic.

 ## เรื่องน่ารู้

 ::: tip Fact Sheet
 - RPC nodes will attempt to rebroadcast transactions using a generic algorithm
-- Application developers can implement their own custom rebroadcasting logic
+-  นักพัฒนา application can implement their own custom rebroadcasting logic
-- Developers should take advantage of the `maxRetries` parameter on the `sendTransaction` JSON-RPC method
+- นักพัฒนา should take advantage of the `maxRetries` parameter on the `sendTransaction` JSON-RPC method
-- Developers should enable preflight checks to raise errors before transactions are submitted
+- นักพัฒนา should enable preflight checks to raise errors before transactions are submitted
 - Before re-signing any transaction, it is **very important** to ensure that the initial transaction’s blockhash has expired
 :::